 GO: Museum Mile New York City

 Anchored by the Metropolitan Museum of Art at 82nd Street and the Africa Center at 110th, Museum Mile runs along 5th Avenue on the eastern edge of Central Park.
 There’s more art, history, and culture here than could be absorbed in a lifetime, perhaps several lifetimes.
-For a full list of museums, check Museum Mile Festival, an annual event already looking to its 42 year.
+The list of museums includes:

 SHOP: 5th Avenue New York.